Money is gold, and nothing else.

-For instance medicine can be extremely valuable for those who needs it, but have little value to others.
+For instance, medicine can be extremely valuable for those who need it, but could have little value to others.
 So if you have the medicine, but don’t need it, you’ll gladly sell.
-But someone who needs it would be very reluctant to sell, unless for a very high price.
+But someone who needs it would be reluctant to sell, unless it’s for a very high price.

 What does it mean for money?
 That the value of money is emergent from a group of individuals.
-If for example everyone in your social group declares that tomorrow they’ll use Pokémon trading cards as money, then they suddenly become very valuable to you.
-The more people who use a form of money, the better it works and the more value it will have.
+If, for example, everyone in your social group declare that tomorrow they’ll use Pokémon trading cards as money, then the trading cards suddenly become very valuable to you.
+The more people that use a form of money, the better it works and the more value it will have.

-States don’t give money value—but it can contribute.
-For example declaring fiat legal tender makes more people accept it, which in turn increases its value.
+States don’t give money value, but they can contribute.
+For example, declaring fiat legal tender makes more people accept it, which in turn increases its value.